22 Nov How to Say “Father” in Different Asian Languages – Father’s Day

 Attaching importance to tradition and family hierarchy, Chinese people prefer using “Fuquin” or “Ye-cha” – the most respectful forms to call their fathers.

-In Mainland China, Father’s day was once celebrated on August 8 to honor fathers who died during World War II.
+In Mainland China, Father’s day was once celebrated on August 8 to honour fathers who died during World War II.
 Today, it is not considered as a national holiday, so just a minority of people in China celebrate Father’s Day.

 Aboji (아버지), Appa (아빠), Abeoji (아버지)